FlashWan/Numerical-methods-undergraduate/docs/notebooks.md

 To run the notebooks on the cloud we will be using Micosoft's Azure cloud computing service.
 For information on this click [here]((https://azure.microsoft.com/en-gb/overview/what-is-azure/))

-To login you can either click on the lik to my notebook from the [lecture series](http://matt-piggott.github.io/Numerical-methods-undergraduate/lecture_series/) page.
+To login you can either click on the link to my notebook from the [lecture series](http://matt-piggott.github.io/Numerical-methods-undergraduate/lecture_series/) page.
 Otherwise you can login to your account at [https://notebooks.azure.com/](https://notebooks.azure.com/).
 Use your College login credentials (i.e. username@ic.ac.uk).

 To get your own working copy of my files right click on my project corresponding to the lecture number and choose 'clone'.
 It's up to you but I suggest you keep this provate and uncheck the 'public library' button.